blank-string/create-episode/README.md

 If you use the podcaster app this json file is created alongside your audio file The `audio` folder has all your sound effects and clips you wish to use and get merged with your episode in the final cut

+## To Do

+audio times, start and end to be reduced by sync

+cut all to sync and merge

+pick shortest start and longest end or start = 0, end = length and trim

+change all audio times by this start

+pad all audio tracks using their time

+merge all audio tracks which do not have insert

+then pad the merged one with any inserts

+pad any remaining ones

+merge remaining tracks

+normalize